JetBrains/intellij-sdk-docs/topics/reference_guide/themes/themes_customize.md

 For example, the _Build_ (hammer) icon in the toolbar has the path `Allcons.Actions.Compile` as reported by the UI Inspector.
 Therefore the `key` for the _Build_ icon is `/actions/compile.svg`.
-The `value` is the replacement icon's file name, located in the `resources` folder of the UI Theme plugin project:
+The `value` is the replacement icon's file name, located in the `resources` folder of the theme plugin project:

 ```json
 {